Child and Family Development B.S. (Concentration in Child Life)

 Program Progression Requirements

 - Students must earn a minimum grade of “C” in all courses in Area F, the Child and Family Development Core, the selected concentration area, and guided major electives.

 - Students must also earn a minimum grade of “C” in a prerequisite course prior to registering for an advanced course.

-- Students must have a 2.5 total institution GPA the semester prior to applying for the .
+- Students must have a total institutional GPA of 2.5 or better, and completed all core curriculum and major degree requirements, earning a grade of “C” in all courses in Area F and within the major requirements, including within their concentration prior to interning.
 Students who do not meet the 2.5 GPA requirements will complete nine to twelve (9-12) credit hours of approved course work as substitute for the internship.

 Honors in Child and Family Development